ericfaller.com Pithy Quote Goes Here

 One downside (at least for a blog) is that it can't track visitors who read your site using RSS readers, since the RSS content doesn't contain the Analytics tracker tag and RSS readers usually don't run embedded javascript anyway.
 So I mostly find it useful for seeing which Google keywords people are using to find my site.

-Filed under: General, Website No Comments
+Filed under: General, Website Comments

 Silicon Valley drive-by shootings